 Bowel cancer is the third most common cancer in Wales.
 However, if it is picked up early, it is also one of the most treatable.
-Bowel Screening Wales will send a testing kit to patients aged 58-74.
-Please visit www.screeningforlife.wales.nhs.uk
+Bowel Screening Wales will send a testing kit to patients aged 51-74.
+Please click here for more information.